25 Most Famous Landmarks in Poland to Visit in 2024

 This royal complex of three fortresses is a UNESCO World Heritage Site and a major tourism draw.

-Enjoy the Polish culture, history, and stunning scenery at the Marlbork palace.
+Enjoy the Polish culture, history, and stunning scenery at the Marlbork Palace.
 Night tours are arguably the finest, with glowing lights lighting the brick red walls and the guide costumed as a medieval warrior, and tickets cost about $4.

 Throughout the journey around the Malbork Castle, you’ll get to see numerous displays, including military quarters, artwork, vast gardens, tapestries, armor chambers, pottery, lengthy passageways, and antique furnishings and relics.